jlddukes/my-workday-scheduler/README.md

 # My Workday Scheduler

 ## Description
-Keep your day organized by writing down the tasks that are needed to be completed each day.
-Using your personal workday scheduler, you can list your tasks according to the time blocks and save your responses in each textbox.
+Stay organized and manage your daily tasks effectively with the help of a personal workday scheduler.
+This scheduler allows you to list your tasks within designated time blocks and conveniently save your responses in each corresponding textbox.
+With this tool, you can ensure that you stay on top of your daily responsibilities and maximize your productivity.

 ## Installation
 N/A